Info-Psyche/Info-Psyche/README.md

-- 👋 Hi, I’m @Lain-Infornography
+- 👋 Hi, I’m @Info-Psyche
 - 🌱 I’m currently a beginner and learning HTML and Python